Web Remote Access Sessions

 Starting a Web Remote Session

 With the required permissions and profile in place, navigate to the asset you want to connect to.
-From the View Asset page, click the Access button.
+From the Asset List page, click the Quick Access button, or from the View Asset page, click the Access button.
 Alternatively, from the Container View, select Access from the asset's Actions menu.

 Upon initiating access, the Session Launcher will appear.
 Configure the required session parameters, enter a multi-factor authentication (MFA) token if prompted, and click the Access button in the launcher to begin the session.